A portrait that does the work of the first three sessions, in 1,200 words.

 "She doesn't decide until she's already decided.
 The meeting ends and the answer was settled in the first ninety seconds."
 De-identified sample

 Read the full portraits before you apply.
-The standard you see on the sample page is the standard your clients get.
+The standard on the sample page is the standard your clients get.

 Read the sample portraits →Apply once.
 Use the portrait across your client engagements.